thorchain/docs/how-it-works/incentive-pendulum.md

 ### Incentive Curve

-In the **stable** state of 67m RUNE bonded and 33m RUNE pooled, Liquidity providers are providing half the assets TVL (RUNE and Assets) and bonders are providing the other half.&#x20;
+In the **stable** state of 67m RUNE bonded and 33m RUNE pooled, Liquidity providers are providing half the assets TVL (RUNE and Assets) and bonders are providing the other half.

 The [Incentive Curve](constants-and-mimir.md) can be used to adjust the reward flow with respect to the Incentive Pendulum.

 In a stable situation with the Incentive Curve set to 1.